 When coffee beans are roasted, something known as the Maillard reaction occurs, producing melanoidins that affect the beans' overall antioxidant capacity and anti-inflammatory effects, Adams says.
 So, the longer the beans are roasted (the darker the roast), the higher the amount of antioxidants they contain.

 What's more?
 Sipping on a darker roast may help protect your DNA from damage, according to a November 2018 study in the European Journal of Nutrition.

 The fix: Whether you brew your java at home or pick it up via the drive-through, choose a darker roast for an antioxidant boost.

 - Neural Regeneration Research: "Polyphenols for the prevention and treatment of dementia diseases"

 - Philosophical Transactions of the Royal Society B: "Phthalates and other additives in plastics: human exposure and associated health outcomes"

 - National Science Foundation: "NSF International Household Germ Study"

 - Nutrients: "Effects of Coffee Extracts with Different Roasting Degrees on Antioxidant and Anti-Inflammatory Systems in Mice"

 - European Journal on Nutrition: "Consumption of a dark roast coffee blend reduces DNA damage in humans: results from a 4-week randomised controlled study"

-- European Journal of Preventive Cardiology: "Coffee consumption and mortality from cardiovascular diseases and total mortality: Does the brewing method matter?"
+- European Journal of Preventative Cardiology: "Coffee consumption and mortality from cardiovascular diseases and total mortality: Does the brewing method matter?"